fcasaclang/portfolio/README.md

 # Civil Engineer | Graphic Designer

+## Professional Summary
+Registered civil engineer with 1 year and 3 months of working experience in structural engineering design.
+He is proficient in using STAAD.Pro, MIDAS Gen, AutoCAD in creating detailed engineering designs and plans.
+Knowledgeable in Philippines standards (NSCP 2015) and American Standards (ACI 318) and is eager to apply my expertise on infrastructure and commercial projects.
+Strong problem-solving, collaboration, and teamwork skills with experience in coordinating with architects, clients, and stakeholders.

 ## Skills
 STAAD Pro, MIDAS Gen, Civil 3D, Revit, AutoCAD, Microsoft PowerPoint, Microsoft Excel, Quantity Survey, Blender 3D, Technical/Manual Drafting